trocher/vscode-vyper/README.md

 * Provides Security augmented decorations (`Settings` → `Vyper` → `Decoration: Enable`)
 * Provides Hover information (`Settings` → `Vyper` → `Hover: Enable`)
 * Provides Code snippets for common language constructs
-* Integrates with the vyper compiler (based on `truffle-compile-vyper`)
+* Integrates with the vyper compiler
   * automatically compile contracts on save (`Settings` → `Vyper` → `Compile: On Save`)
   * compilation can be triggered by executing a vscode command (`cmd + shift + p` → `Vyper: Compile`)
   * vyper location/command can be customized (default assumes `vyper` is in `PATH`) (`Settings` → `Vyper` → `Command`)

 ## Requirements

-* It is assumed that vyper is installed and generally available on the system (`pip install vyper`).
+* It is assumed that vyper is installed and generally available on the system (`pip3 install vyper`).
 In case vyper is not available in path or called in a virtualenv configure the vyper command in `Settings` → `Vyper` → `Command`

 ## Tour